With rising Covid-19 cases ahead of holiday plans, the availability of testing is becoming severely strained - KESQ

 “What has happened is that we’ve seen, with the tremendous spread of Omicron, a big surge in demand for testing, and we’ve got to keep up,” US Surgeon General Vivek Murthy said Tuesday.
 “I certainly feel for people who are not able to find tests as easily as they want to.”

 Adm.
-Dr. Brett Giroir, former assistant secretary of the US Health and Human Services, told CNN on Tuesday that he’s concerned the administration’s pledge on tests will not meet the demand.
+Dr. Brett Giroir, former assistant secretary of the US Health and Human Services, told CNN he’s concerned the administration’s pledge on tests will not meet the demand.

-“Unless we have a billion or two billion a month, I think we’re still going to have to be selective to make sure that we keep people who can die from the disease from dying from the disease,” said Giroir, who was also the testing czar for Covid-19 under the Trump administration.
+“Unless we have a billion or two billion a month, I think we’re still going to have to be selective to make sure that we keep people who can die from the disease from dying from the disease,” he said.

 The surge in cases has also led to a scarcity of hospital beds in pockets of the country.